SystemRDL/PeakRDL/docs/systemrdl-tutorial.rst

 Fields
 ^^^^^^
-If left unpecified, the bit-position of a field is allocated sequentially.
+If left unspecified, the bit-position of a field is allocated sequentially.
 Otherwise, you can explicitly define the field position:

 .. code-block:: systemrdl